On the Asymptotics of a Prime Spin Relation: Acknowledgements

 This research was conducted at Cornell University under the supervision of Ravi Ramakrishna.
 The paper was finalized at the Max Planck Institute for Mathematics.
-In addition, the author would like to thank Brian Hwuang and Christian Maire for their helpful mathematical discussions.
+In addition, the author would like to thank Brian Hwuang, Christian Maire, and Carlo Pagano for their helpful mathematical discussions and Pieter Moree for his guidance.